When you’re visiting the Valley of the Sun, don’t miss the opportunity to take some day trips from Phoenix!

 When I can’t go to Rocky Point to be near the ocean, Watson Lake is my next favorite happy place.
 It’s a reservoir at the Granite Dells, a geological rock formation made of large boulders of granite.

-My favorite thing to do here is go kayaking, and they have small boat docks where you can bring your own, or they do have rentals.
+My favorite thing to do here is go kayaking.
+They have small boat docks where you can bring your own, or they do have rentals.
 People also go boating, fishing, canoeing, rock climbing, hiking, and camping.

 You can’t swim in this lake, but there are plenty of other things to enjoy here.
 There is a fun hiking trail that runs the circumference of the lake worth checking out.